What Quality Factors Determine Your ISO 9001 Cost?

 1. Employee Costs

-Quite often this aspect is not measured by a business and hidden “opportunity costs” almost always prevail with QMS project implementations.
-You see more often than not, employees will be spending a fair amount of time implementing the QMS process rather than their core duties.
-This can be quite expensive if say a highly paid line manager or senior engineer is involved in creating processes and documentation for ISO 9001.
+Quite often this aspect is not measured by a business and hidden standards “opportunity costs” almost always prevail with quality management system implementations.
+You see more often than not, employees in a business will be spending a fair amount of time implementing the quality management system rather than their core duties.
+This can be quite expensive if say a highly paid line manager or senior engineer is involved in creating methodologies and documentation for ISO 9001 certification.

 2. Acquisition of Skills and Knowledge

-Knowledge of implementing ISO 9001 certification will naturally be gained during implementation.
-However, there is an additional ISO 9001 certification cost arising from the need to maintain the quality management system by ensuring that employees possess the skills required to do so via training.
-Training costs can be high if formal off site courses are undertaken or more modest if skills are acquired by online training and use of relevant books on the subject.
+Knowledge of implementing standards and ISO 9001 certification will naturally be gained during implementation.
+However, there is an additional certification cost arising from the need to maintain the quality management scheme by ensuring that company employees possess the skills required to do so and buy training.
+Training costs can be high if formal off site courses are undertaken or more modest if skills are acquired by online training and use of relevant English books on the subject.